SherpaCLI/.github/profile/README.md

 # Sh:erpa

-Welcome to the expedition.
-Have no idea how it will end, but the ride promiss to be epic :)

 > Just an organisation account so I could regroup my related repositories concerning Sh:erpa, and facilitate the navigation. _—AndiKod—_

 ## Docs Website

-For more details about Sh:erpa, the available commands, features and syntax, check [sherpa-basecamp.netlify.app](https://sherpa-basecamp.netlify.app).
+For more details about Sh:erpa, the available commands, features and syntax, check [sherpa-cli.netlify.app](https://sherpa-cli.netlify.app).

 ## Discord Server